Writing Well, Thinking Well

 No matter the academic major, students quickly discover they have to write papers (many of them!) throughout their experience at Cedarville University.
 Fortunately, Cedarville's Writing Center is available to assist with all their writing needs.

-The Writing Center enjoys a large and relaxing space equipped with comfortable sofas and swivel chairs as well as work tables and tutor carrels.
-Here is the place where students can access free tutoring on all their writing.
-If they are working on an outline for speech, they can come see us.
+The Writing Center enjoys a large and relaxing space equipped with comfortable sofas and swivel chairs as well as work tables and tutoring carrels.
+Here is the place where students can access tutoring on all their writing.
+If they are working on an outline for a speech, they can come see us.
 If they're working on essays for scholarship or graduate school applications, they can seek our guidance.
 And of course, if they're working on one of the dozens of papers they'll be composing as part of their academic experience — whether two pages or 50 pages long — they can make appointments to work with writing consultants who are their peers.

 They also effectively assist students with special needs and writers who are English Language Learners.
 The writing consultants truly care about every student who meets with them, and they come alongside each writer, helping develop ideas thoroughly, clearly, and accurately.
 For that reason, the students who often visit the Writing Center are the same ones who improve the most over time.

 We especially work closely with first-year students, many of whom struggle to adjust to university-level expectations for their writing.
 Both students who earned A's on essays in high school and students inexperienced with paper-writing find Cedarville's writing assignments challenging.
 How relieved and excited they are to discover the Writing Center!
 Their peers are here — the same students they sit with in chapel, eat lunch with in the dining hall, and live beside in the residence halls.
 So the Writing Center is a welcoming place where students can explore ideas, take risks in their writing, and learn successful strategies for composing complex and effective essays.